-We aimed to compare the effects of chronic and acute administration of structurally different antihypertensives, diuretics - indapamide and hydrochlorothiazide, ACE inhibitor - captopril and indapamide+captopril combination on endothelium-dependent relaxation of femoral artery isolated from nitric oxide (NO)-deficient rats.
+We aimed to compare effects of chronic and acute administration of structurally different antihypertensives, diuretics - indapamide and hydrochlorothiazide, ACE inhibitor captopril and indapamide+captopril combination on endothelium-dependent relaxation of femoral artery isolated from nitric oxide (NO)-deficient rats.
 In the chronic experiment, femoral artery was isolated from Wistar rats receiving L-NAME (40 mg/kg/day) solely or with indapamide (1 mg/kg/day), hydrochlorothiazide (10 mg/kg/day), captopril (10 mg/kg/day), and indapamide+captopril combination for seven weeks.
-In the acute in vitro experiment, the incubation medium with femoral artery isolated from L-NAME-hypertensive rats was supplemented with investigated antihypertensives in the same concentration 10-4 mol/l.
-Interestingly, chronic L-NAME treatment did not cause a reduction of vasorelaxation.
+In the acute experiment, incubation medium with femoral artery isolated from L-NAME-hypertensive rats was supplemented with investigated antihypertensives in the same concentration 10-4 mol/l.
+Interestingly, chronic L-NAME treatment did not lead to the reduction of vasorelaxation.
 Indapamide+captopril elevated relaxation above the control level and completely prevented blood pressure increase induced by L-NAME.
-Acute incubation with captopril only or indapamide+captopril improved relaxation of femoral artery isolated from L-NAME-hypertensive rats, while the incubation with all antihypertensives increased vasorelaxation of femoral artery isolated from L-NAME-hypertensive rats.
-In conclusion, NO might be involved in the indapamide- and hydrochlorothiazide-induced improvement of vasorelaxation.
+Acute incubation only with captopril and indapamide+captopril improved relaxation of femoral artery isolated from L-NAME-hypertensive rats, while incubation with all antihypertensives investigated increased vasorelaxation of femoral artery isolated from control Wistar rats.
+In conclusion, NO might be involved in the indapamide- and hydrochlorothiazideinduced improvement of vasorelaxation while different vasorelaxing factors (prostacyclin, EDHF) in the captopril-induced improvement of vasorelaxation.
 During the chronic treatment additive and synergic effects of indapamide and captopril may contribute to the prevention of hypertension and increase of vasorelaxation.

-Key words

-L-NAME-induced hypertension • Indapamide • Hydrochlorothiazide • Captopril • Femoral artery • Vasorelaxation
+Key words: L-NAME-induced hypertension • indapamide • hydrochlorothiazide • captopril • femoral artery • vasorelaxation